Determine optimal habitat conditions

-Next, you'll run analysis tools to prepare the initial data layers that don't quite match up with the criteria you chose for mountain lion habitat suitability.
+Next, you will run analysis tools to prepare the initial data layers that do not quite match up with the criteria you chose for mountain lion habitat suitability.
 You have data for elevation, but you want data that indicates the ruggedness of the terrain.
 For this workflow, ruggedness will be defined by large and dramatic shifts in elevation.
 One of the ways you can calculate these changes is in elevation is with the Focal Statistics geoprocessing tool, which compares each cell value in a raster layer with the cells that surround it.
-You'll begin your geoprocessing model with this tool.
+You will begin your geoprocessing model with this tool.

 - On the Analysis tab, click ModelBuilder.

-A new model opens in the map viewer.
-Currently, the model is blank.
+A new, blank model opens.
 You can add data and geoprocessing tools to the model to create an automated workflow.
-First, you'll add the Elevation layer and the Focal Statistics tool.
-The Contents pane shows the layers in the previously open map, including all of your initial data layers, so you can drag the layer from there.
+First, you will add the Elevation layer and the Focal Statistics tool.
+The Contents pane shows the layers in the previously open map, including all the initial data layers, so you can drag the layer from there.

 By default, the model is stored in your project toolbox.
 If you accidentally close the model's view tab at any time, you can open it again though the Contents pane.
 To do so, expand Toolboxes, then Mountain_Lion_Corridors.tbx.
 Right-click the model and click Edit.

 - In the Contents pane, drag the Elevation layer into the blank space of the model.

 The layer is displayed in the model as a blue oval with the layer's name.
 Blue ovals are input data variables: the initial data on the map that you will transform with a geoprocessing tool.
 You can reposition and resize input data variables, as well as all other model elements, in any way you like.
 Next, you will add the Focal Statistics tool.
 You can locate it by searching the list of available geoprocessing tools.